JessicaNgo/TeleGiphy/scope.md

 ## TeleGiphy UI
 - HOME PAGE
-# Create game
+-- Create game
-# Join game by token
+-- Join game by token

 - GAME LOBBY
-# Shows game token/link
+-- Shows game token/link
-# Button for GAME START
+-- Button for GAME START

 - GAME SUMMARY:
-# Displays each persons' guess for each turn and the corresponding giphy
+-- Displays each persons' guess for each turn and the corresponding giphy

 ## Gameplay
-- GAME START
-# Randomize order of players, no new players can join now
+- Randomize order of players, no new players can join now
-# each turn is 20 seconds?
+- each turn is 20 seconds?
 DING sound?
 1. FIRST PLAYER: Writes topic giphy images will be displayed to them.
 They will choose one image.
 2. NEXT PLAYER: First player's gif passes to this player, he or she guesses the gif's topic.
 A random giphy is generated from this player's topic.
 3. NEXT PLAYER: Gets the randomly generated gif.
 He or she guesses the gif's topic and choose one image (like 1st player).
 4. Repeat steps 2 and 3 until 1st player receives the set of gifs that originated from him or her.
-# Every player that guesses the exact topic of the first player will be given n number of correct guesses the summary page.
+- Every player that guesses the exact topic of the first player will be given n number of correct guesses the summary page.
-# *NOTE: There are also graphical charts that outline this process located in the [wiki](https://github.com/JessicaNgo/TeleGiphy/wiki/)*
+- *NOTE: There are also graphical charts that outline this process located in the [wiki](https://github.com/JessicaNgo/TeleGiphy/wiki/)*